 - Custom hearing aids are worn inside the ear canal and are custom made to fit your ear They come in different sizes full-shell in-the-ear (ITE), in-the-canal (ITC), and completely-in-the-canal (CIC).
 The custom hearing aids fit mild to severe hearing loss.

 Tips for hearing aid users in this mask-wearing world

-- The American Academy of Audiology flyer, "Communicating with Individuals with Hearing Loss While Wearing a Mask."
+- The American Academy of Audiology developed a flyer, "Communicating with Individuals with Hearing Loss While Wearing a Mask."

 - Phonak created a how-to guide to help children and adults safely wear both their hearing aids and protective masks.